Pilgrimage on the Camino de Santiago

 Pilgrimage to Santiago de Compostela is carried out, like many other pilgrimages, to pay homage to the remains of a martyr.
 In the case of the Camino de Santiago, the figure that is worshipped is Santiago the Elder.

-Santiago the Apostle was also a pilgrim who travelled all over Spain and Portugal.
+St. James Apostle was also a pilgrim who travelled all over Spain and Portugal.
 His motivation was to preach the gospel.
 That is why he is considered the patron of all pilgrims.
 If you want to know more about him, you can read our article about the life of Santiago the Apostle.